Interpretation of Infrared and Raman Spectra

 Following an introductory discussion of the theory of infrared and Raman spectroscopy, a set of four lectures focuses on spectral data associated with the hydrocarbon platform supporting the various functional groups.
 Next follows a set of three lectures centered on a variety of functional groups including OH, NH, C-O, C-N and other polar groups.
 Special emphasis is placed on C=O systems because the infrared spectrum is particularly sensitive to the molecular structure supporting the frequently encountered carbonyl group.

 The complete set of lectures is designed to introduce the participant to the strategies involved in the efficient interpretation of the spectrum of an unknown compound.
 Coupled to the lecture program is a set of exercises that has proven particularly successful in the development of the necessary skills to handle routine investigations.
 A separate lecture concerns purely inorganic materials.
-The week closes with two lectures that cover a variety of standard sample handling procedures.
+The week includes two lectures that cover a variety of standard sample handling procedures.
 One of these lectures is devoted to methods that deal with samples that contain mixtures of materials.

 In this course, no previous experience with infrared theory or technology is required, but some background in organic chemistry and its associated terminology is assumed and is essential.

 The staff will be available during the week to consult on individual problems of interest to the participants.

 In general, lectures will be presented from 8:30 a.m. to noon.
 On Monday only there will be an afternoon lecture session.
 In the evening is the course banquet, a Maine Lobster Bake.
 On Tuesday, Wednesday and Thursday afternoons or evenings, small participant groups will be organized for workshop sessions for the interpretation of infrared and Raman spectra.

-During the afternoon workshops, a total of about 50 representative infrared and Raman spectra will be assigned as unknowns to be identified or utilized in other appropriate problems.
-Standard reference catalogs of spectra will be available for use by the participants to evaluate their solutions to these problems.
+During the afternoon or evening workshops, a total of about 50 representative infrared and Raman spectra will be assigned as unknowns to be identified or utilized in other appropriate problems.
+Standard reference catalogs of spectra, as well as computerized databases, will be available for use by the participants to evaluate their solutions to these problems.
 All the lecture staff will be available for advice and consultation during these workshops.